UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are there eco-friendly energy plans available from Xoom Energy?

-While Xoom Energy does offer some renewable options in select markets, their green portfolio is somewhat limited.
-Constellation is generally recognized industry-wide for having a much wider, more robust selection of green energy plans and dedicated carbon-offset options for eco-conscious households.
+Yes, Xoom Energy offers renewable natural gas (RNG) and EcoLock electricity options in select markets to help offset your carbon footprint.
+However, Constellation is generally recognized industry-wide for having a slightly wider, more robust selection of REC-backed green energy plans for eco-conscious households.

 About the Author